-The Fund will utilize a subsidiary (the "Subsidiary") for purposes of investing in carbon credit futures.
+The Fund will utilize a subsidiary (the "Subsidiary") for purposes of investing in futures.
 The Subsidiary is a corporation operating under Cayman Islands law that is wholly-owned and controlled by the Fund.
 The Subsidiary is advised by the Adviser.
-The Fund may invest up to 25% of its assets in the Subsidiary.
+The Fund's investment in the Subsidiary may not exceed 25% of the value of its total assets (ignoring any subsequent market appreciation in the Subsidiary's value), which limitation is imposed by the Internal Revenue Code of 1986, as amended, and is measured at the end of each quarter.
 The Subsidiary has the same investment objective as the Fund and will follow the same investment policies and restrictions as the Fund.
 Except as noted, for purposes of this Prospectus, references to the Fund's investment strategies and risks include those of its Subsidiary, and references to the Fund include the Subsidiary.